For the college bridge program, click here

 Use of Teacher Manual/Books

 There is no requirement on the number of lessons that need to be completed in your class.
 Some classes move faster than others.
 These books are meant to act as a guide and to give a structure to one method of teaching bridge.
-Feel free to try different timelines if you think it would suit your class.
+Feel free to try different things if you think it would suit your class.
 We would be particularly interested in hearing about new approaches that are successful.

 AFTER COMPLETING YOUR FINAL CLASS: